traphuman/osint/README.md

 # INSTALLATION

-ap>Step 0: Choose a user/pass in order to your application is able to connect to OSINT database
+<p>Step 0: Choose a user/pass in order to your application is able to connect to OSINT database
 ___________________________________________

 --> Edit: DBosint_tw.sql